ASHFORD DISTRICT

 **HISTORY**

-The oldest surviving buildings in the village date back to the 15th century.
-However, the presence of the church, which has Medieval origins, suggests that the settlement is older than it appears.
-Wind power was essential in the past, and remnants of a post-medieval smock mill can still be found near Stone Hill, close to the parish church.
-Additionally, Egerton boasts a Saxon burial mound.
+Building on Egerton’s architectural heritage, its oldest surviving buildings date to the 15th century.
+Despite this, the church—with its medieval origins—shows Egerton’s settlement predates these structures.
+Wind power was once essential here.
+Remnants of a post-medieval smock mill can still be found near Stone Hill, close to the parish church.
+Egerton also has a Saxon burial mound, which deepens its history.

 **PARANORMAL ACTIVITY**